MHuzaifaRauf/job-listing-marketplace/README.md

 You can also access the development version of this code, but please note that it won't display job details because the JSON server runs locally on your machine.
 To view the jobs page, you'll need to create a REST API using any backend framework, which will then work seamlessly.
 This feature will be added in the near future, God willing.

 ## Conclusion
-This project showcases the use of various React features and fundamental concepts to build a job listing website.
+This project showcases the use of various React features and fundamental concepts to build a job listing marketplace.
 The JSON Server library offers a straightforward and efficient method to set up a mock REST API for job details.
 The project is designed for easy extension and scalability, providing a solid foundation for developing more sophisticated applications.